slatedocs/slate/source/includes/markdown/_09-rich-text.html.md

 The web product offers a number of rich formatting features when writing task notes, comments, project descriptions, and project status updates.
 These features include bold, italic, underlined, and monospaced text, as well as bulleted and numbered lists.
 Additionally, users can "@-mention" other users, tasks, projects, and many other objects within Asana to create links.
 </span>

-The rich text field name for an object is equivalent to it's plain text field name prefixed with `html_`.
+The rich text field name for an object is equivalent to its plain text field name prefixed with `html_`.
 The following object types in Asana support rich text:

 | Object                 | Plain text field | Rich text field    |
 |------------------------|------------------|--------------------|